<?xml version="1.0" encoding="UTF-8"?>

 &lt;/div&gt;&lt;div&gt;He’ll continue to be in the pediatric ICU for at least a couple or three days after the surgery, and then remain in the hospital for a couple days more, so we expect to possibly be here for another week (plus or minus).
 The staff here have all been great with Adam and with us; informative, supportive, and helpful.&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;Henry and Lucy are doing well.
-It's all a little above Henry’s head, but Lucy’s been concerned for Adam.
+It&#39;s all a little above Henry’s head, but Lucy’s been concerned for Adam.
 My father, Peter, arrived Sunday and has been helping out with the kids.
-Laura's mom, Barbara, came in on Friday and has also been very helpful, more here at the hospital; she's a nurse, so she knows her way around a hospital bed.&lt;/div&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-2297422963733789967?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/zBqvwFx9HwM" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/zBqvwFx9HwM/update-on-adam.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="http://2.bp.blogspot.com/_bJTgHjKgGvs/TOLamVI0CgI/AAAAAAAABz4/XjNnypwN_jk/s72-c/Adam-Laura.jpg" height="72" width="72" /><thr:total>3</thr:total><feedburner:origLink>http://tim.dierks.org/2010/11/update-on-adam.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-842525165387466659</guid><pubDate>Sun, 14 Nov 2010 00:46:00 +0000</pubDate><atom:updated>2010-11-16T17:53:00.287-05:00</atom:updated><title>Adam's Tumor</title><description>&lt;div&gt;Some bad news: we found out on Thursday that Adam has a serious brain tumor.
+Laura&#39;s mom, Barbara, came in on Friday and has also been very helpful, more here at the hospital; she&#39;s a nurse, so she knows her way around a hospital bed.&lt;/div&gt;</description><link>http://tim.dierks.org/2010/11/update-on-adam.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgO1-mXSrM_XUZcbqEH8ofNFUp85PFoRNzXloCYv_G-67HHgH6Adn1EEsnCjd6O-R8bmnhs4G4G-O1-xXFG75cYrI3WppFhven96s6NeGU97n1U7id4qt7EN5XQyK6zE5nKEC4ZypTpWkQ/s72-c/Adam-Laura.jpg" height="72" width="72"/><thr:total>3</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-842525165387466659</guid><pubDate>Sun, 14 Nov 2010 00:46:00 +0000</pubDate><atom:updated>2010-11-16T17:53:00.287-05:00</atom:updated><title>Adam&#39;s Tumor</title><description>&lt;div&gt;Some bad news: we found out on Thursday that Adam has a serious brain tumor.
 He’s in the hospital now and is going to have at least two operations in the next few days.&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;Some background: when we adopted Adam in Ethiopia last June, he was somewhat delayed, due to being in orphanages for about a year.
 At the time, he could barely crawl.
 After bringing him home, he advanced quite quickly, and was walking by the end of the year.
 He’s always been a little unsteady, and never learned to run or jump, but we chalked this up to his delayed development.&lt;/div&gt;&lt;div&gt;